libyzxy0/MetryBot/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to Hexabot, please follow these steps:
+If you'd like to contribute to MetryBot, please follow these steps:

 1. Fork the repository and create a new branch.
 2. Make your changes and test thoroughly.